dchowitz/slire/README.md

 ### stripSystemFields

-`stripSystemFields<U>(entity: U): Omit<U, '_id'>`
+`stripSystemFields<U>(entity: U): Omit<U, 'id'>`

-Helper method that removes system-managed fields from an entity object, making it ready for `create` or `upsert` operations.
+Helper method that removes system-managed fields from an entity object, making it ready for repository operations.
 The method is context-aware and strips exactly the fields configured for this repository instance:

-- **Always removed**: `_id` (MongoDB internal identifier)
-- **Always preserved**: `id` (user-facing identifier, needed for upsert operations)
+- **Always removed**: `id` (user-facing identifier - handled explicitly for upsert)
 - **Conditionally removed** (based on repository configuration):
   - Timestamp fields: `_createdAt`, `_updatedAt`, `_deletedAt` (or custom names)
   - Version field: `_version` (or custom name)
   - Soft delete field: `_deleted`

-This helper simplifies working with domain objects that might include system fields, eliminating the need for manual field stripping while maintaining compatibility with both `create` and `upsert` operations.
+This helper simplifies working with domain objects that might include system fields, eliminating the need for manual field stripping.
+For upsert operations, users explicitly merge the id back in, making the intent clear.

 ```typescript
 const repo = createSmartMongoRepo({